Some results on the higher-rank graphs associated to crystals of semisimple Lie algebras: Introduction

-Informally, we can think of a higher-rank graph as a generalization of a directed colored graph, with vertices connected by paths and with rank given by the number of colors (its precise definition is going to be recalled later).
-As shown in \cite{matassa-yuncken}, to any finite-dimensional complex semisimple Lie algebra $\lieg$ we can associate a higher-rank graph $\hrg$, with rank equal to the rank of the Lie algebra, and whose construction makes use of the corresponding category of $\lieg$-crystals.
-The following general properties of the higher-rank graphs $\hrg$ are proven in the cited paper: 1) the \emph{Weyl group} $W$ of $\lieg$ embeds into the vertex set of $\hrg$; 2) this set admits a \emph{partial order} with unique maximal and minimal elements, corresponding to the Weyl group elements of maximal and minimal lengths; 3) the paths in $\hrg$ are \emph{compatible} with this partial order.
-On the other hand, not much is known about which paths arise in $\hrg$, even in the case of vertices corresponding to Weyl group elements.
+Informally, we can think of a higher-rank graph as a generalization of a directed colored graph, with vertices connected by paths and with rank given by the number of colors (for its precise definition see \cref{def:higher-rank}).
+As shown in \cite{matassa-yuncken}, to any finite-dimensional complex semisimple Lie algebra $\lieg$ we can associate a higher-rank graph $\hrg$ with rank equal to that of $\lieg$, and whose construction makes use of the corresponding category of $\lieg$-crystals.
+The following general properties of the higher-rank graphs $\hrg$ are proven in the cited paper: \begin{itemize} \item the \emph{Weyl group} $W$ of $\lieg$ embeds into the vertex set of $\hrg$, \item this set admits a \emph{partial order} with unique maximal and minimal elements, corresponding to the Weyl group elements of maximal and minimal lengths, \item the paths in $\hrg$ are \emph{compatible} with this partial order. \end{itemize} On the other hand, not much is known about which paths arise in $\hrg$, even in the case of vertices corresponding to Weyl group elements.
 Recall that the \emph{Bruhat graph} of $W$ is a certain canonical directed graph attached to $W$, having its elements as vertices.
 Since $W$ embeds into the vertex set of $\hrg$, a natural question arises: what is the relation between the Bruhat graph of $W$ and the paths in $\hrg$ between vertices corresponding to $W$?
 This provides the main motivation for this paper, which aims to elucidate this structure.